andrewdcse/AI-Art-Detection/README.md

 | Adam | No | 5 | Yes | 0.01 | 0.72 | 0.76 | 0.71 |
 | Adam | No | 10 | Yes | 0.01 | 0.69 | 0.72 | 0.72 |

-This model achieved significancly better performance.
+This model achieved significantly better performance, though the annealing we used caused it to fall into the local minima of guessing that all of the images were real.
 Below is the loss curve for the first attempt:

 <p align="center">
   <img src="images/conv_1_loss.png" alt="conv 1 loss" width=500/>